ghostnguyen/HttpClientFillerIssue/README.md

 a static header without a value (i.e. without `: <value>`) or passing `null` for a dynamic header. _Empty strings will be included as empty headers._

+**Note:**
+- HttpClient may throw exception and/or NOT send the empty header.

 ```csharp
 [Headers("X-Emoji: :rocket:")]
 public interface IGitHubApi